bszymanski17/gen_ai_project/experiments/exp1.md

 ### **Conclusion**

-**In Experiment 5, despite the absence of errors, the model populates the `manager_id` variable with missing values (nulls).
+**c.
 Even after adding explicit instructions in Experiment 6, the issue persists.
 Therefore, let's stick with the `3.1-pro-preview` model, where this problem does not occur.**